WinVector/Examples/TimeSeries/Bass_model/Plot_Bass.md

       mapping = aes(xintercept = date, label = label),
     ) +
-  ylab("% of Stack Overflow questions that month") + ggtitle("projection of Pandas questions on Stack Overflow as a function of training date")
+  ylab("% of Stack Overflow questions that month") + ggtitle(paste0("projection of ", tag, " questions on Stack Overflow as a function of training date"))
 ```

 ![](Plot_Bass_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->